Florida Construction Lien Law: Construction Lien Time Tables

 Florida lien laws are in place to ensure contractors, subcontractors, suppliers, and other construction related service providers receive payment for material and labor provided during construction improvements to privately held property.
 Lien laws, however, come with very specific filing procedures defined within Chapter 713 of the Florida Statutes.
 If each step is not followed within these guidelines, you could forfeit any opportunity to recover your losses.

 Where the law gets very specific is the timelines in which documents and notices should be delivered to remain valid.
-To guide you through the lien process, our St. Petersburg construction lawyers from Trent Cotney, P.A. have outlined key time tables through each phase of the construction process.
+To guide you through the lien process, our St. Petersburg construction lawyers from Cotney Construction Law have outlined key time tables through each phase of the construction process.

 Phase 1: Prior to Supplying Service

 Prior to initiation of the construction project, the first document to be filed is the “Notice of Commencement.”
 This document is to be prepared, signed, and posted to the job site no more than 90 days before improvements begin.
 The commencement remains valid for one year, unless the commencement is amended or terminated prior to the one-year time period.

 There are a few requests that can be made during the construction process that relate to lien laws.
 At any time during the construction process, the owner may request a list of all subcontractors and suppliers involved with the improvements to their property.
 The general contractor has up to 10 days from the time of the request to supply this information.